ENSpunks/Causal-Relativity-Public-/README.md

 ### **Conclusion**

-Causal Geometry reinterprets relativity, offering potentially simpler models for spatial phenomena, which might facilitate new understandings or calculations in physics, particularly for complex systems like black holes or cosmic expansion.
+Causal Geometry reinterprets relativity, offering potentially simpler models for spatial phenomena including resolutions to singularities at the Black Holes and the Big Bang without quantized in a Timeless Space.

 ---